This is a case study of our Bitrix24 implementation project for an enterprise.

 Testing and launch

-We first implemented the processes on our "development portals".
+We first implemented the processes on our "development portal".

-Then, after testing, our client’s employees transferred the process in the form of a parameterized file to the client’s portal.
-This can be done, but it is much easier when the Customer gives administrative access to his portal.
+Then, after testing, our client’s employees transferred the processes in the form of a parameterized file to the client’s portal.
+This can be done, but it is much faster and easier when the Customer gives administrative access to his portal.

-Results of automating business processes using Bitrix24 in an industrial enterprise
+Results of our Bitrix24 implementation for an industrial enterprise

-The enterprise works on the cloud version of the Bitrix24 portal.
-Moving to the box is in consideration, but not a priority.
+The enterprise works on the Bitrix24 cloud.
+Migration to Bitrix24 On-premise is in consideration, but not a priority.

-Several dozen employees and several hundred dealers actively use business processes.
+Several dozen employees and several hundred dealers actively use the workflows and business processes we implemented.

 Note to Directors:

-The task to automate processes always looks like a “small diagram” and “half a page of text”.
+The task to automate workflows always looks like a “small diagram” and “half a page of text”.

-We always write technical specifications, reformulating a business task into specific items: documents, statuses, steps, interfaces.
+We always prepare technical specifications, reformulating a business task into specific items: documents, statuses, steps, interfaces.

-The total labour intensity of such a task is 20-25 hours (rarely more than 30).
+The total labour intensity of preparing a technical specification is 20-25 hours (rarely more than 30).

 The enterprise now uses Bitrix24 drive and internal communications more actively.
-It also plans to introduce several new business processes.
+It also plans to introduce several new workflows.

 The client was impressed with our work, and we felt accomplished.